 General Property Page (Project)

-When a project is selected in Solution Explorer, the General property page under the Configuration Properties node, displays two sections of properties:
+When you right-click on a project node in in Solution Explorer, and select Properties, the General property page under the Configuration Properties node in the left pane displays two sections of properties:

 The properties in the General section affect the location of files that are created in the build process and which files to delete when the Clean option (Build menu) is selected.